TIFF is launching the Every Story fund to promote diversity, equity, inclusion, and belonging in film by:

 Initiatives include:

-In 1946, 32-year-old businesswoman Viola Desmond bought a ticket to a film at the Roseland Theatre in New Glasgow, Nova Scotia.
+On November 8, 1946, 32-year-old businesswoman Viola Desmond bought a ticket to a film at the Roseland Theatre in New Glasgow, Nova Scotia.
 She chose a floor seat, unaware of the cinema’s unwritten policy that they were reserved for white patrons, and that Black moviegoers were relegated to the balcony.

 When an usher asked her to move, Viola refused, taking an historic stand against racial discrimination.
 She was physically removed from the theatre, arrested, jailed overnight, and fined $26.
 Charged with tax evasion of one cent, she was never informed of her right to legal representation.

-To continue Viola and Wanda’s legacy, TIFF is committed to raising $2 million with a special campaign in their honour.
-The campaign will be part of TIFF’s Every Story fund, which champions diversity, equity, inclusion, and belonging in film.
+TIFF is committed to continuing Viola and Wanda’s legacy through our $2 million fundraising campaign, an extension of TIFF’s Every Story fund that champions diversity, equity, inclusion, and belonging in film.